Zoe0123/Diagnostic-Question-Challenge/README.md

 # Diagnostic-Question-Challenge
-  <em>Intro to Machine Learning</em> (CSC311) course final project
-  cooperated in a team of 3
+  <em>Intro to Machine Learning</em> (CSC311) course final project, cooperated in a team of 3

   Predict students' correctness of diagnostic questions by using various Machine Learning algorithms.